jperkin/www.perkin.org.uk/_posts/2012-04-13-smartos-global-zone-tweaks.markdown

 tags: [smartos]
 ---

-The basic premise behind SmartOS is to provide a netbooted global zone, and then do actual work inside kvm or zone based virtual machines.
-This has a number of advantages, not least that it's trivial to upgrade to a newer release
-- you simply boot a newer image.
+The basic premise behind [SmartOS](http://smartos.org/) is to provide a netbooted global zone, and then do actual work inside kvm or zone based virtual machines.
+This has a number of advantages, not least that it's trivial to upgrade to a newer release - you simply boot a newer image.

 However, the read-only nature of the global zone means that if you want to make changes to the global zone, then they need to be read from permanent storage,